tek/proteome.nvim/README.md

 # Setup
-This repository is only a neovim remote plugin wrapper for the python project containing the main code, which must be installed on your pythonpath:
+This repository is only a neovim remote plugin wrapper for the python project containing the [main code][core], which must be installed on your
+pythonpath:

 ```
 pip install proteome